John Paxson: NBA career

 Paxson was selected by the San Antonio Spurs with the 19th overall pick of the 1983 NBA draft.
 In two seasons with the Spurs, he averaged 4.9 points per game and 2.9 assists.
 He then signed as a free agent with the Chicago Bulls, who teamed him in the backcourt with Michael Jordan.
 Paxson proved to be a valuable 3-point marksman and clutch shooter in the Bulls' first 3 championships.

 Paxson is best known for his championship-winning shot during Game 6 of the 1993 NBA Finals.
-The Bulls were down by two in the last seconds of Game 6 of the finals series held at the America West Arena in Phoenix, Arizona, before Paxson shot a wide-open three point shot with 3.9 seconds remaining, giving the Bulls a 99-98 lead and their third consecutive NBA title.
+The Bulls were down by two in the last seconds of Game 6 of the finals series held at the America West Arena in Phoenix, Arizona, before Paxson shot a wide-open three point shot with 3.9 seconds remaining, giving the Bulls a 99–98 lead and their third consecutive NBA title, thanks to Horace Grant's last-second block on Kevin Johnson.
 In his NBA career, he started 369 games, and averaged 7.2 points and 3.6 assists per game.

 Coaching career

 After Paxson's retirement, Bulls head coach Phil Jackson hired him as an assistant coach for the 1995–96 season.
 The Bulls won the title that year, fueled by Michael Jordan's return and the addition of another eventual Hall of Famer, Dennis Rodman.
 Paxson resigned shortly after the season to join Neil Funk on radio broadcasts, saying "I knew full well the time commitment coaching takes.
 But after that year I missed my wife and kids so much.
-I realized that if I didn’t prioritize, I’d miss everything that they were doing."
+I realized that if I didn't prioritize, I'd miss everything that they were doing."
 When Jordan joined the Washington Wizards, he asked Paxson to consider the head coaching job, but Paxson declined for the same reasons.